amaliestokholm/amaliestokholm.github.io/_posts/2022-08-22-my-academic-iPad.md

 I got a refurbed iPad Pro as a birthday gift.
 I bough an Apple Pen, a Paperlike screen protector and a case for it (so I don't break it too easily).

-I uninstalled most apps, changed the wallpaper, and installed my paper reference manager  [Zotero](zotero.org).
+I uninstalled most apps, changed the wallpaper, and installed my paper reference manager <a href="zotero.org" target="_blank" rel="noopener">Zotero</a>).
 And that is it.
 My idea is that this iPad is supposed to be a bit 'dumb' with few-to-no distractions and only a nice set-up just for reading.

 <br>